 Smoking and vaping inside any University building is strictly prohibited.
-Smoking inside any building is a criminal offence and will result in disciplinary proceedings vehicles inside any of e-Bikes, e-Hoverboards, our buildings.
-These include e-Scooters, e-Skateboards and e-Unicycles.
+Smoking inside any building is a criminal offence and will result in disciplinary proceedings and eviction from your accommodation.

+The University has banned all personal electric vehicles inside any of our buildings.
+These include e-Scooters, e-Bikes, e-Hoverboards, e-Skateboards and e-Unicycles.
+The ban applies both to students and University employees.